debinqiu/rmaf/README.md

 ```

 # Application
 A web application of `rmaf` using R shiny is available from https://dqiu.shinyapps.io/rmaf_webapp/.
+More examples can be refered to *EXAMPLES.md* file.